eating247/efcr-sample/README.md

 #### The Heavy Lifting: XML Processing

 The most intensive part of the backend is the CFRXMLWordCounter class.
-This thing downloads regulatory text in XML format from the eCFR public API and parses it to count words.
+This downloads regulatory text in XML format from the eCFR public API and parses it to count words.
 The XML structure is pretty complex, and I found myself learning more about how CFR data is organized as I went.

 The class also handles checksum verification to make sure the data hasn't been corrupted and interfaces with the caching system since you definitely don't want to be re-downloading and parsing massive XML files every time someone wants to see word counts.